-1.2 Hypothetical issues with the Horizon system

-In order to properly consider the issues that could arise from a computer system such as the Horizon system in the context of the operation of a sub post office, there are three hypotheses which I will seek to test in my report.

-- 1.2.1 The User Interface gives rise to incorrect data entry: poor user experience design and inadequately user experience testing can give rise to poor data entry quality.
-In cases that users are working under pressure, insufficiently trained or are using a system presented in a language different from their first language the problems of data entry can be exacerbated. - 1.2.2 The Horizon system fails to properly process transactions: accounting systems are usually carefully designed to ensure that accounts balance after each "double entry" transaction.
-In particular, a database technology referred to as 'two-phase' commit is used to ensure that either both entries or neither entry is recorded on the system. - 1.2.3 External systems across the wider Post Office Limited Operating Environment provide incorrect externally entered information to the Horizon accounts through system or operator error outside Horizon.
-For example, incorrect transaction corrections are submitted from the central systems for acceptance by the sub post master.
+- 1.2 Hypothetical issues with the Horizon system - 1.3 I'm concerned about such hypotheses being included in the introduction without any justification.
+I don't believe that the later part of the document does justify these and so having this here is planting a false impression on the reader. - 1.4 New intro para added: - 1.5 In order to properly consider the issues that could arise from a computer system such as the Horizon system in the context of the operation of a sub post office, there are three hypotheses which I will seek to test in my report. - 1.5.1 The User Interface gives rise to incorrect data entry: poor user experience design and inadequately user experience testing can give rise to poor data entry quality.
+I would dispute that this is the case for Horizon.
+There was extensive work done to ensure that the User Interface was intuitive and easy to use.
+I accept that such terms are subjective though.
+In cases that users are working under pressure, insufficiently trained or are using a system presented in a language different from their first language the problems of data entry can be exacerbated. - 1.5.2 The Horizon system fails to properly process transactions: accounting systems are usually carefully designed to ensure that accounts balance after each "double entry" transaction.
+Horizon is designed to do just that.
+In particular, a database technology referred to as 'two-phase' commit is used to ensure that either both entries or neither entry is recorded on the system.
+We do indeed use such technologies.
+However in a distributed environment with multiple systems it is not possible to handle all failure scenarios through 2-phase commit mechanisms.
+What has to be included in the design is what happens when the outcome of a 2-phase commit is indeterminate and Horizon's design does that.